Dreamfyre23/Dreamfyre23/README.md

 # 📄 Research

-### Published / Ongoing Research
+### Paper accepted in the conference (ICCCSP 2026)

-📝 Multi-Class Oral Cancer Classification Using Deep Learning
+📝 Multi-Class Oral Cancer Classification Using RfficientNetV2

 Research focused on improving oral cancer diagnosis using segmentation, classification and explainable AI techniques.